endiangroup/endian.io/content/services/talent/cto.md

     title = "Who you are"
     image_url = "/img/braintrust.svg"
     body = [
-    "You have a business with a critical technological component, and things are ticking over nicely.
-You're doing so well, in fact, that it's time to level up.", ]
+    "You have a business with a critical technological component, and you're either expanding or you're reshuffling your technical leadership.
+It's time to level up.", ]

     [[sections.terms.chevron]]